 The approach is being already used in online advertising.

 Targeting different age groups, the latter can provide the audience with the content that is relevant to a 10-year old user and also one in their 60s.
-When it comes to web design, the abundance of metadata can make your site age-responsive as well.
+When it comes to website development, the abundance of metadata can make your site age-responsive as well.
 This can be achieved by means of fonts of different sizes and the space surrounding your site's content.
 Website layouts can become far easier on the eyes by means of softer colors.

 If you are looking for ways to bring more personality to your site, then typography is one of the most effective design elements that should help you achieve the desired results.

-Web Design Trend #4: More Card based designs / layouts
+4. More Card based designs / layouts

 Pinterest-inspired card-based layouts make websites so much easier to navigate - especially on smaller screens.